 In 2005 and 2006 the family decided to tap in excess of 200 trees to experiment with several boiling methods.
 Johanna worked with a wood cooking stove, propane turkey deep fryer, and a wood stove their son Andy designed.
 However, none of these cooking methods worked.
 In 2007 the family purchased maple syrup equipment and tapped in excess of 500 trees and sold their syrup to a wholesale distributor.

-By the time Rocky Lake Birchworks Ltd. was born in February of 2009, Al, Johanna, Andy and Peter were selling sap to a winery in Canada and their 100% Pure Birch Syrup to Italy.
+By the time Rocky Lake Birchworks Ltd. was born on February 6 of 2009, Al, Johanna, Andy and Peter were selling sap to a winery in Canada and their 100% Pure Birch Syrup to Italy.
 Since then, we have added a list of great retailers who sell our Birch Breakfast Syrup and 100% Pure Birch Syrup in their stores.